Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Mean field control problem

 \section{Mean field control problem}

-When the population size $N$ grows to infinity, we propose the corresponding finite-horizon mean field control problem in \eqref{eq:value_N_infinity}, which extends the mean field control framework of \cite{Yong-2013, Huang-Li-Yong-2015, Yong-2017} to the setting with common noise.
-For the solvability of \textbf{Problem (MFC)$^T$} in \eqref{eq:value_N_infinity}, we consider the following infinite-dimensional Hamilton-Jacobi (HJ) equation for $U_T: [0, T] \times \cP_2(\dbR^n) \to \dbR$
+We now consider the finite-horizon mean field control problem in \eqref{eq:value_N_infinity}, which arises as the population size $N$ tends to infinity and extends the mean field control framework of \cite{Yong-2013, Huang-Li-Yong-2015, Yong-2017} to the setting with common noise.
+To establish the solvability of \textbf{Problem (MFC)$^T$}, we introduce an infinite-dimensional Hamilton-Jacobi (HJ) equation.
+Recent advances in viscosity solutions for second-order PDEs on the Wasserstein space can be found in \cite{Bayraktar-Ekren-Zhang-2025, BCEQTZ-2025, Bayraktar-Ekren-He-Zhang-2025}.
+For simplicity of notation, we write